 Post-independence India adopted the policy of import substitution by imposing heavy tariffs on import duty.
 The industrial policy that the country endorsed was linked to the trade policy.
-In the first seven five year plans, trade in India was distinguished by the inward-looking trade strategy.
-This strategy is known as import substitution with the aim to boost domestic production and shield domestic products from international competition.
+In the first seven Five-Year plans, trade in India was distinguished by the inward-looking trade strategy.
+This strategy is known as import substitution, which aims to boost domestic production and shield domestic products from international competition.

-- Quotas- It specifies the number of goods that can be imported.
+Quota: It specifies the number of goods that can be imported.

 Also explore: Indian Industries During British Rule